narg95/cmst/README.md

 # Programming C++ with VSCode

-This repository has the basic setup to compile C++14 code using VSCode
+This repository has the basic setup to compile C++14 code using VSCode on MacOS.

 # Install

-Clone the repository.
+1. Clone the repository.
 By default it expects the main file `main.cc`.

-Install the cpptools `code --install-extension ms-vscode.cpptools `.
+2. Install the cpptools `code --install-extension ms-vscode.cpptools `.

+3. run `chmod +x ./tasks.sh`

 # Tasks